 It is recognised that the circumstances of women’s offending tend to be different from the circumstances of men’s offending.
 The problems associated with female offending are often complex and involve poverty, homelessness, mental illness, abuse, domestic violence and addictions.
-INSPIRE, therefore, develops and delivers Gender-informed practice which contributes directly to reducing women’s offending through targeting community-based interventions.
+The INSPIRE approach, therefore, develops and delivers Gender-informed practice which contributes directly to reducing women’s offending through targeting community-based interventions.

-The women who come through the doors of Inspire are challenged to take responsibility for their actions and are assisted to get their lives back on track.
-It is clear that the work of Inspire is making a real difference to families throughout Northern Ireland.
+The women who we work with are challenged to take responsibility for their actions and are assisted to get their lives back on track.
+It is clear that the Inspire approach is making a real difference to families throughout Northern Ireland.

 - probation supervision for women offenders subject to community supervision and post release licences.